CPAM: Context-Preserving Adaptive Manipulation for Zero-Shot Real Image Editing: Experiments

 \subsection{Implementation Details}

 All experiments were conducted on a machine with a single A100 GPU.
-Our proposed CPAM was employed using the publicly available SD-1.5 model.
+Our proposed CPAM was employed using the publicly available SD-1.5, SD-2.1 and SDXL models.
 We initially encode the image into latent code by variational autoencoder~\cite{kingma2014auto} and invert to noise using the deterministic inversion technique of DDIM~\cite{song2020denoising} with null-text guided.
-In the sampling process, we employed DDIM sampling by with 50 denoising iterations, and the classifier-free guidance was set at 7.5.
+We employed guidance scale 7.5, 50 inference steps.